dzcpy/transliteration/README.md

 // or
 Transliteration('String'); // window.Transliteration
 ```
-If you don't like the default name or the variable names conflict with other libraries, you can call noConfilict() method before loading other libraries, then both `window.TR` and `window.Transliteration` will be deleted from windows object:
+If you don't like the default variable names or they conflict with other libraries, you can call noConfilict() method before loading other libraries, then both `window.TR` and `window.Transliteration` will be deleted from windows object and Transliteration function will be returned:
 ```javascript
 var trans = Transliteration.noConflict();
 trans('你好, World');
 trans.slugify('你好, World');
 ```

-Please check example.html for a quick demo.
+For detailed usage, please check example.html.